Maria Theresa of Naples and Sicily

 Maria Theresa of Naples and Sicily (6 June 1772 – 13 April 1807) was the first Empress of Austria and last Holy Roman Empress as the spouse of Francis II.
 She was born a Princess of Naples as the eldest daughter of King Ferdinand I of the Two Sicilies and Queen Maria Carolina.

-Life
+Biography

 Early life

-Born on 6 June 1772 at the Royal Palace of Naples, Maria Theresa Carolina Giuseppina was the eldest child of King Ferdinand I of the Two Sicilies and his wife Queen Maria Carolina.
+Born on 6 June 1772 at the Royal Palace of Naples, Maria Theresa Carolina Giuseppina was the eldest child of Ferdinand I of the Two Sicilies and his wife Maria Carolina.
 She was her mother’s favorite child from birth, and was henceforth named after her maternal grandmother Empress Maria Theresa.
 Princess Maria Theresa was taught French, mathematics, geography, theology, music, dancing, and drawing.

-In the February of 1790, Archduke Francis’s wife, Duchess Elisabeth, died in childbirth, and it was announced that he would marry one of the princesses of Naples.
+In the February of 1790, Archduke Francis’s wife, Archduchess Elisabeth, died in childbirth, and it was announced that he would marry one of the princesses of Naples.
 Maria Theresa and her sister Luisa were both considered for the match.
 In the end, though, Luisa was chosen to marry Ferdinand III, Grand Duke of Tuscany, and Maria Theresa was to marry Francis.
-The marriage was in accordance with the traditional Habsburg marriage policy.
+The marriage was in accordance with the traditional House of Habsburg marriage policy.